Minecraft-Java-Edition-Speedrunning/rules/rules.md

 	A.8.1.d) The render distance is not set to above 16 if you are playing in 1.7-1.7.10.
 A.8.1.e) The render distance is not set to any value besides 2, 4, 8, or 16 if you are playing in 1.0-1.6.4.
 A.8.1.f) Dynamic FOV must be kept on.
-A.8.1.f.i) If you have a medical condition which precludes you from keeping Dynamic FOV on, you may open a thread explaining as such.
-If and only if approval is granted by moderators, you may nullify this rule and turn Dynamic FOV off.
 A.8.1.g) Chunk Loading is kept as Default.
 A.8.1.h) Dynamic lights must be kept off.